-- a) If the applicant is an existing established consortium with the legal ability to contract with the Federal Government, the consortium must provide the above documentation; - b) If the applicant is an informal consortium which by itself lacks the legal capacity to contract, the applicant must have a legally organized host organization which is part of the consortium.
-That host must submit the required documentation.
+- a) If the applicant is an existing established consortium with the legal ability to contract with the Federal Government, the consortium must provide documentation as listed in Section J above. - b) If the applicant is an informal consortium which by itself lacks the legal capacity to contract with the Federal Government, the applicant must have a legally organized fiscal agent which is part of the consortium.
+The fiscal agent must submit documentation as listed in Section J above.

-Under this approach, if the entity receives an award and does not take steps to establish itself as a legal entity, there are two approaches which could be taken:
+Under this approach, if the entity receives an award and does not take steps to establish itself as a legal entity, one of the following approaches must be followed to receive the award.